Maple Pumpkin Pie with a Chocolate Crust by Baking The Goods.

 CHOCOLATE PIE CRUST

-- Place the flour, sifted cocoa powder, sugar, cinnamon and salt in a large mixing bowl with high sides and whisk together.
+Place the flour, sifted cocoa powder, sugar, cinnamon and salt in a large mixing bowl and whisk together.

-- If using a food processor – while pulsing, gently pour the vodka through the feed tube just until combined.
-At this point, I like to turn the crumbly dough into a large mixing bowl to check the hydration level of the dough by gathering a small fistful; if it holds together, it’s ready.
-If it is dry or crumbly, slowly add the ice cold water, 1 tablespoon at a time, using a pastry blender (or the butter knife method).
-Test the dough by pinching it occasionally.
+Use a pastry blender or fork to hydrate the mix with the ice cold vodka or water, adding 1 tablespoon at a time and mixing as you go.
+The dough should just start to combine, try not to over-hydrate. *If using a food processor, while pulsing, gently pour the vodka through the feed tube just until combined.
+Check the hydration level of the dough by gathering a small fistful; if it holds together, it’s ready.
+If it is still dry or crumbly, slowly add ice cold water, 1 tablespoon at a time, using a pastry blender or fork until sufficiently hydrated.

-Gently transfer the rolled dough into a 9″ pan, leaving a 1″-2″ overhang all the way around.
+Gently transfer the rolled dough into a 9" pan.
+Trim the excess dough, leaving a 1"-2" overhang all the way around.
 Tuck the edge underneath itself to form a ring around the edge of the pie plate.

 MAPLE PUMPKIN PIE FILLING